Citrix Secure Workspace Access

 Scenario 1: Enhanced security is turned off.
 When a user launches Gmail within the G Suite it opens it in a standard browser and similarly on the URL within their Gmail account uses a standard browser without any additional security policies or controls.
 A user has a freedom to navigate from the page, cut, copy, and print the page.

 Scenario 2: Enhanced security is turned on.
 When a user launches Gmail within the G Suite it opens in a Secure Browser.
 Now a layer of control capability is applied through Citrix Secure Workspace Access and the end user does not get a navigation bar to navigate away from the site and cut, copy, and paste restrictions are imposed.
 Apart from this Citrix Secure Workspace Access provides URL filtering capability which prevents from visiting malicious websites.
 Also, users can be redirected to a Secure Browser based on the policies.

 Benefits of using Citrix Secure Workspace Access with G Suite SaaS apps:

 - Web-filtering policies for G Suite

 - End-to-end visibility and analytics

 The idea of solely protecting a network is no longer enough.
-The organization must protect users and apps so Citrix Access Control delivers:
+The organization must protect users and apps so Citrix Secure Workspace Access delivers: